 The first adjustment relates to the Utility's legal fees.
 The Utility included in its MFRs \$80,688 in legal fees to complete the rate case.
 The Utility provided invoices through July 31, 2012, showing legal expenses associated with the rate case totaling \$9,453.
 According to the invoices, the law firm of Sundstrom, Friedman & Fumero, LLP, billed the Utility .80 hours related to the correction of MFR deficiencies.
 Based on the law's firm hourly rate of \$340 per hour, the total amount billed to Pennbrooke was \$272 (\$340x.80).
-The Commission has previously disallowed rate case expense associated with correcting MFR deficiencies because of duplicate filing costs.
-Accordingly, staff believes that \$272 should be removed as duplicative and unreasonable rate case expense.
-In its estimate to complete the rate case, the Utility requested 7 hours to "respond to formal and informal data requests from staff and OPC and any other discovery requests."
-At the time the Utility filed its estimate to complete, however, there was only one outstanding data request, and staff anticipates needing no further information from the Utility through completion of the PAA process.
-As a result, staff believes 2 hours to be more reasonable, and recommends a reduction of \$1,700 (\$340x5).
-Based on the above, staff recommends that legal fees be reduced by a total of \$1,972 (\$272+\$1,700).
+We have previously disallowed rate case expense associated with correcting MFR deficiencies because of duplicate filing costs.
+Accordingly, we find that \$272 shall be removed as a duplicative and unreasonable rate case expense.
+In its estimate to complete the rate case, the Utility requested 7 hours to "respond to formal and informal data requests from Commission staff and the Office of Public Counsel (OPC) and any other discovery requests."
+At the time the Utility filed its estimate to complete, however, there was only one outstanding data request, and Commission staff anticipates needing no further information from the Utility through completion of the PAA process.
+As a result, we find 2 hours to be more reasonable, and order a reduction of 1,700 (340x5).
+Based on the above, we find that legal fees shall be reduced by a total of 1,972 (272+1,700).